SkaLe3/DoodleJump/README.md

 * Limited Input: Only a few keys (up, down, left, right) are available, limiting input options.
 * Sprite Restrictions: Sprites can't be rotated, tinted, or made transparent, which restricts visual effects.
-* No Text Rendering: There’s no built-in text rendering, so I had to create my own solution for scores and UI.
-* Basic Rendering: The framework doesn't support advanced transformations or custom shaders.
-* No Sound: There’s no audio support.

 ## Improvements